This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-We decided to spend the day together in Sydney.
-Vanessa had suggested a short ferry ride from Circular Quay to Cockatoo Island on the Sydney Harbour for morning tea and a little exploration.
+To get to Cockatoo Island is a short ferry ride from Circular Quay to Cockatoo Island on the Sydney Harbour.

-What was once an island covered with red gums and frequented by the sulphur-crested cockatoos which gave the island its name, is now a World Heritage Site that is home to historic buildings, an old navy shipbuilding yard and industrial precinct and incredible views admired by the odd visiting seagull
+What was once an island covered with red gums and frequented by the sulfur-crested cockatoos which gave the island its name, is now a UNESCO World Heritage-listed island that is home to historic buildings, an old navy shipbuilding yard and industrial convict precinct, and incredible views admired by the odd visiting seagull

 And tourists of course!
-There is no better way to sit for coffee and cake then at the island’s cafe with the Sydney Harbour Bridge looming in the background.
+There is no better way to sit for coffee and cake than at the island’s cafe, Societe Overboard Cafe, which is near the visitor centre and has views of the Sydney Harbour Bridge looming in the background.